FUTURAPOLIS HEALTH: CELEBRATING THE FACULTY'S 800TH ANNIVERSARY

 OCTOBER 9, 2020 – OPÉRA COMÉDIE

-As part of Futurapolis Santé, a booth dedicated to the 800th anniversary of the Faculty of Medicine was set up in the grand foyer of the Opéra Comédie.
-The booth offered the public a fun way to learn about the Faculty of Medicine’s 800-year history, an event of both historical and scientific significance.
+As part of Futurapolis Santé, a booth dedicated to the 800th anniversary of the Faculty of Medicine was set up in the magnificent setting of the Opéra Comédie foyer.
+The booth offered the public a fun way to learn about the Faculty of Medicine’s 800-year history—an event that is both historical and scientific.

 1